LHNCBC/expression-editor/README.md

 1. Install in your project using `npm install --save-prod rule-editor`
 2. Import jQuery.
-3. (Optional) Integrate the web component files with your module bundler of choice.
-4. Import the JavaScript files on the page.
+4. Import the JavaScript file `rule-editor.js` on the page or integrate it as part of your build process (webpack, etc.)
 5. Add the <lhc-rule-editor> tag along with necessary [attributes](#attributes-available) to the HTML.
 6. Add event handlers for the `save` event.